Rajasree460/CourseScraper-WebScraping/README.md

 - Handle more complex data formats or additional fields.
 - Improve error handling and data validation.
-- Enhance visualizations for better insights.
+- Enhance visualizations for better insights.<br>
 '''
 To save this as a `.md` file:

 1. Open a text editor (e.g., Notepad, VSCode, or any code editor).